marmooo/ttf2svg/README.md

 Convert TTF to SVG.

 Arguments:
   ttfPath                  Path of TTF font path chars                    Characters to convert to SVG

 Options:
-  -V, --version           output the version number --font                  output as SVG font
-  --height <number>       Glyph height when outputting as SVG --translate-y <number>  Glyph translateY when outputting as SVG -h, --help              display help for command
+  -V, --version            output the version number --font                   output as SVG font --gryph-height <number>  Glyph height when outputting as SVG --translate-y <number>   Glyph translateY when outputting as SVG -h, --help               display help for command
 ```

 ## Examples